-Community event or virtual app showcase Host a community event or virtual app showcase to involve the broader community and explore the potential of code for solving challenges they care about.
+Community event or virtual app showcase

+Host a community event or virtual app showcase to involve the broader community and explore the potential of code for solving contemporary problems.
 These events are also the perfect way to show off your club members' talents!

 1. Plan the big event.
-Set a date and invite peers, educators, families and community members.
-Allow time for each team to present its project and hold a short Q&A session either in person or virtually.
+Set a date and invite peers, educators, families, and community members.

+Allow time for each team to present their project and hold a short Q&A session either in person or virtually.
 If the group is large, you can split the event into two rounds and have members watch each other's presentations.

 Consider finishing the event with a fun slideshow of photos taken throughout club sessions.

 - 2. Design awards.
 Friendly competition can be a great motivator.
-Inspire club members by offering awards that recognise specific strengths in coding and design, for example:
+Inspire club members by offering awards that recognize specific strengths in coding and design-for example:

 - Best Engineering

 - Best Innovation

 - Best Design

 - Best Presentation

-You can also encourage audience participation with a People's Choice award.
+You could also encourage audience participation with a People's Choice award.

-Download and modify this certificate for different awards.
+You can download and modify this certificate for different awards.

 3. Recruit judges and mentors.
-They can be teachers or staff members, peers with expertise in coding, experts from the developer or design industry, local community leaders or individuals who would benefit from project ideas.
+They can be educators or staff, peers with expertise in coding, members of the school board, experts from the developer or design industry, local community leaders, or individuals who would benefit from the project idea.

 Judges don't have to wait until the showcase to meet the club.
 Consider inviting them as guest speakers to share their knowledge while learners are in the brainstorming or planning phase of their projects.

 4. Share and inspire.
 You may want to record the presentations.
 Share them with the broader community and create a highlight reel to inspire future club members.